Baer-Group/O2MAno2/README.md

 Chromosome_distribution: Contains the location (Chromosome+Position) of all the mutations.

+Competitive_fitness: Contains the competitive fitness data and image guide.

+Figures: Contains most of the important figures of the experiment.

-O2MAno2 Codes: Contains all the codes used for genome assembly, variant calling, annotation and mutation rate & spectra. .
+O2MAno2 Codes: Contains all the codes used for genome assembly, variant calling, annotation and mutation rate & spectra.

 Pymc_scripts: Contains all the codes used to analyze fitness data.
 dn_ds: Contains dN/dS analysis dataset and code.
 merge_EG: Contains total counts of mutation per sample at different coverage (3X and 10x) (SNP/Indel) and regions (whole genome, mononucleotide repeat and non repeat)